-- I have read, understand and will comply with the PHC Information Privacy & Confidentiality policy and related policies as amended from time to time, concerning the collection, use and disclosure of "Personal Information", as defined in the BC Freedom of Information and Protection of Privacy Act, in the course of providing volunteer services to PHC; - I understand that all Personal Information concerning staff, volunteers and clients who receive services (including medical records relating to patients and residents) is confidential and may not be communicated to anyone in any manner, except as required to perform my work duties and done in accordance with applicable policies; - I understand and acknowledge that all information regarding PHC, including corporate, financial and administrative records, is confidential and may not be communicated or released to anyone in any manner except as authorized by PHC, or applicable policies; - I understand I must protect all confidential information taken outside the office from theft or loss.
-This includes keeping the information with me at all times, storing it in a locked and secured area when unattended, and encrypting and password protecting it when stored on electronic mobile devices (e.g. USB drives, laptops, etc.); - I will not copy, alter, destroy or remove any confidential information or records except as authorized by PHC in accordance with established policies; - I understand that access to patient care information systems and other records is only for the purpose of and limited to what is required to perform my role.
-I will not access my record or those of family, friends or others, unless I am directly involved in providing care or other services to the individual the information is about. - I will immediately report to the PHC Information Access & Privacy Office the potential or actual unauthorized disclosure or loss of any Personal Information as per policy; - I understand that compliance with this Undertaking is a condition of my volunteer service with PHC and that failure to comply may result in immediate termination of my services, in addition to legal action by PHC and/or others. - I agree that my confidentiality obligations in this Confidentiality Undertaking continue even after my relationship with PHC ends.
+- I have read, understand and will comply with the PHC Information Privacy & Confidentiality policy and related policies as amended from time to time, concerning the collection, use and disclosure of "Personal Information", as defined by British Columbia's privacy laws, while providing volunteer services to PHC. - I understand that all Personal Information concerning staff, volunteers and clients who receive services (including medical records relating to patients and residents) is confidential and may not be communicated to anyone in any manner, except as required to perform my work duties and done in accordance with applicable policies; - I understand and acknowledge that all information regarding PHC, including corporate, financial and administrative records, is confidential and may not be communicated or released to anyone in any manner except as authorized by PHC, or applicable policies; - I understand I must protect all confidential information taken outside the office from theft or loss.
+This includes keeping the information with me at all times, storing it in a locked and secured area when unattended, and encrypting and password protecting it when stored on electronic mobile devices (e.g. tablets, laptops, etc.); - I will not copy, alter, destroy or remove any confidential information or records except as authorized by PHC in accordance with established policies; - I understand that any access to patient care information systems and other records is only for the purpose of and limited to what is required to perform my role at PHC.
+I will not access my record or those of family, friends or others, unless I am directly involved in providing care or other services to the individual the information is about. - I will immediately report to the PHC Information Access & Privacy Office any potential or actual unauthorized disclosure or loss of any Personal Information; - I understand that compliance with this Undertaking is a condition of my volunteer service with PHC and that failure to comply may result in immediate termination of my services, in addition to legal action by PHC and/or others. - I agree that my confidentiality obligations in this Confidentiality Undertaking continue even after my relationship with PHC ends.